Billy Hayes (trade unionist): Communication Workers Union

 He became active in the Communication Workers Union, and in 1992 was elected to its National Executive Committee, then four months later elected to National Officer the Assistant Secretary of the Outdoor Department.
 He was elected General Secretary of the union in 2001.
 As General Secretary for the Communication Workers Union, he was one of the Awkward Squad, seen as troublesome to New Labour.

 Although involved in numerous disputes, both industrial and political, he was popular with Government because of continued support for Labour and his genial style.
 During his time in office membership of the union has fallen due to redundancies and an ageing workforce within British Telecoms and postal service Royal Mail.
 In 2015, he was beaten for re-election by his own deputy, Dave Ward.

 UNI post and logistics

 He was 2010 to 2015 World President of UNI Post and Logistics – a sector of UNI Global Union.
 With more than 2.5 million members worldwide the Post and Logistics Sector is one of UNI's largest.

 Election to Conference Arrangements Committee

 In September 2017, he and Seema Chandwani were elected to the Labour Conference Arrangements Committee.

+Political candidacy

+In the 2018 Merton London Borough Council election, Hayes was a Labour candidate in Trinity ward.